symfony/symfony-docs/messenger.rst

 Forcing Retrying
 ~~~~~~~~~~~~~~~~

-.. versionadded:: 5.1

-    The ``RecoverableMessageHandlingException`` was introduced in Symfony 5.1.

 Sometimes handling a message must fail in a way that you *know* is temporary
 and must be retried.
 If you throw